Welcome to the Best Places to see Sloths. Have you ever wondered if you could see sloths in the wild?

 Diet

-Sloths munch on leaves, twigs and buds.
-Because the animals don’t have incisors, they trim down leaves by smacking their firm lips together.
-A low metabolic rate means sloths can survive on relatively little food; it takes days for them to process what other animals can digest in a matter of hours.
+Sloths sustain themselves by munching on leaves, twigs, and buds.
+Lacking incisors, they trim down foliage by bringing their firm lips together.
+With an unusually low metabolic rate, sloths can survive on minimal food, taking days to process what other animals digest in mere hours.

 Motherhood